Is David Beador’s Girlfriend Pregnant? Rumors Swirl After ‘RHOC’ Reunion

 “Did I hear a rumor she’s pregnant?”
 Andy Cohen asked, according to a recap shared by Radar Online on December 3.

-During the episode, David’s 34-year-old girlfriend, Lesley, was mentioned by the host and by Shannon Beador, who said that while she was aware of the rumor, she does not know much about the report.
+During the episode, David’s 34-year-old girlfriend Lesley was mentioned by the host and by Shannon Beador, who said that while she was aware of the rumor, she does not know much about the report.

 “The thing that’s a hard pill to swallow is they are living together…They moved to a very affluent community in a six bedroom home.
 Her kids live there too,” Shannon revealed.